open/close all folders

 - The Druid class in EverQuest is the Jack-Of-All-Stats among caster classes.
 The class is pretty good at fundamentals such as healing, buffing, and DPS, but not the best in any of these.
 Likewise they have some more specific masteries over movement and damage-over-time spells, but even in these the class is typically not the best.
 What Druids lose in specialization they gain in convenience at having such a variety of abilities.

 The Human race in general in all Everquest games have completely average racial stats.
 They are intentionally the race by which all other races are compared to in terms of stats.
 In Everquest 2, they also happen to be the one race who has the most influence in the survivability of the other races in Norrath as well.

-- In Guild Wars 2, Celestial gear (and Runes of Divinity) are this, providing a boost to every stat.
+- Celestial gear (and Runes of Divinity) are this, providing a boost to every stat.
 Most high-level gear provides a large bonus to one stat and a medium bonus to two others, while Celestial gear provides a somewhat smaller boost to all of them.
 The exception is Critical Damage, where Celestial gear provides as much as anything else in most cases.
 "Good for everything, perfect for nothing" is the general view of this.

 - The Ranger profession is this too - not as much damage output as a Warrior, nor as much survivability as a Guardian, nor as much support as a Mesmer or an Elementalist, nor as much control as an Engineer, but competent in all those categories nevertheless.

 - In EVE Online: